Salary Structure

 • Undergo a compulsory one-year internship program in a hospital or teaching hospital to gain practical experience.

-3. NYSC (National Youth Service Corp):
+3. NYSC (National Youth Service Corp)

 • Complete a one-year mandatory service year as part of the National Youth Service Corp, further enhancing skills and professional exposure.

-a career in pharmacy offers not only financial rewards but also the satisfaction of contributing to community health.
+A career in pharmacy offers not only financial rewards but also the satisfaction of contributing to community health.
 Aspiring pharmacists should embark on the educational journey with determination, knowing that their role is vital in the ever-evolving landscape of Nigeria’s healthcare system.

 Leave a Reply